New physics above 50 TeV: probing its phenomenology through UHECR air-shower simulations: Introduction

 In addition to these astrophysical considerations, there are particle-physics considerations that add to the composition problem.
 Hybrid detectors such as Auger and Telescope Array measure composition indirectly, in two ways: from the atmospheric slant depth at which the shower reaches a maximum, $X_{\rm max}$ (measured through fluorescent detectors); and from the number of muons reaching the ground (measured by surface array tanks).
 At a fixed primary CR energy, heavier nuclei will typically give a lower and less variable $X_{\rm max}$; and they will produce more muons.
 The observations of $X_{\rm max}$ and muon numbers are then compared against the predictions from air-shower simulations.
 However, the best-fit compositions from muons and $X_{\rm max}$ do not match \citep{AugerMuons2019}: too many muons are produced on the ground compared to what would be expected from the best-fit composition obtained from $X_{\rm max}$ alone.

 The latter two problems indicate that the air-shower simulations (or rather, the hadronic collision simulation models on which these are based) may not be capturing correctly the development of showers.
-This is not altogether unexpected, since the first collision of a $10^{17} {\rm \, eV}$ cosmic ray with a stationary atmospheric proton is already super-LHC: we are simulating collisions of these primaries with the atmosphere based on theoretical extrapolations of hadronic behavior to higher energies.
+This is not altogether unexpected, since the first collision of a $10^{17} {\rm \, eV}$ cosmic ray with a stationary atmospheric proton is already at energies above those attainable at the Large Hadron Collider (LHC)\footnote{ From now on this energy regime will be called super-LHC energies}: we are simulating collisions of these primaries with the atmosphere based on theoretical extrapolations of hadronic behavior to higher energies.
 This has led several authors to hypothesize that the problem may lie in the hadronic collision models themselves.
 The solution that has been proposed in this context is that, above a threshold energy $E_\text{th}$, the proton-Air interaction changes due to new new physics beyond the SM.
-This scenario is widely recognized both by the Auger Collaboration \citep{PhysRevLett.117.192001,Veberic:2017hwu,Auger2018} and other authors \citep{Farrar:2013sfa,PhysRevD.95.063005,PhysRevD.95.095035,pavlidou_tomaras_2019}.
+This scenario is widely recognized both by the Auger Collaboration \citep{PhysRevLett.117.192001,Veberic:2017hwu,Auger2018} and other authors \citep{Ulrich:2010rg, Farrar:2013sfa,PhysRevD.95.063005,PhysRevD.95.095035,AllenFarrar2013, Farrar_RSCM19,pavlidou_tomaras_2019}.
 In this scenario, the composition of the primary remains light.

-In \citep{pavlidou_tomaras_2019} (hereafter PT19) we calculated analytically phenomenological constraints on any new effect that would alter hadronic interactions in such a way as to mimic a heavy composition at the highest UHECR energies.
-We showed that if the multiplicity of first-collision products increased over the SM predictions at a certain rate, the growth of the average $X_{\rm max}$ with energy can be fully explained while keeping the composition light even at the highest energies.
-We also showed that a simultaneous increase in the proton-air cross-section over the SM prediction would improve agreement of $\sigma_{X_{\rm max}}$ (the shower-to-shower variation in $X_{\rm max}$) with the data, although we did not calculate the optimal behavior of the cross-section to best match Auger observations.
+In \citep{pavlidou_tomaras_2019} (hereafter PT19) we calculated analytically phenomenological constraints on any new effect that would alter hadronic interactions in such a way as to mimic a heavy composition at the highest UHECR energies through changes in first-collision multiplicity and cross-section alone.
+Note that this is a different mechanism than the one evoked in \cite{AllenFarrar2013}, who investigated the extent to which tensions between composition-sensitive observables could be alleviated by suppression of neutral pion production, either throughout the shower or in high-energy interactions only.
+Our work in PT19 also offered constraints only on the outcome of any mechanism altering the number of first-collision products and the proton-air cross section, in contrast with works (e.g., \cite{Farrar:2013sfa, PhysRevD.95.063005}) that discuss a specific mechanism that might result in such or different phenomenological changes in the shower development.